zopefoundation/zc.zkzeo/src/zc/zkzeo/README.txt

 - Added a static extra to force a dependency on ``zc-zookeeper-static``.

+- In test mode, use a shorter asyncore loop timeout to make the server shut down faster.

 - Fixed: zc.zkzeo depended on ``zc.zk [static]``, which forced
   installation of ``zc-zookeeper-static``, which should be optional.